tollfu/ML-health-analysis/README.md

 ## 📊 Project Overview

-- **Dataset**: BRFSS 2015 survey data (sampled to 100,000 rows for efficiency)
+- **Dataset**: BRFSS 2015 survey data (sampled to 100,000 rows for efficiency).
+The dataset is not uploaded due to size limit, but can be found at:https://www.cdc.gov/brfss/annual_data/annual_data.htm
-- **Target Variable**: `GENHLTH` – a self-reported rating of general health (1 = Excellent to 5 = Poor)
+- **Target Variable**: `_RFHLTH` – a self-reported rating of general health (1 = Good/Better Health and 2 = Fair/Poor Health)
 - **Models Used**:
   - Logistic Regression
+  - Decision Tree
   - Random Forest Classifier
   - XGBoost

-The objective is to predict a respondent’s general health based on other numeric health and behavior-related variables.
+The objective is to predict a respondent’s self reported general health based on other numeric health and behavior-related variables.
+Then compare performance of model precision to find the best model.

 ## 🔍 Key Steps

-- Filtered numeric variables and dropped high-missing-value columns
+- **Data Cleaning and Manipulation**:
+  - removal of irrelevant and less important features
+  - feature recoding (e.g. conversion of 1/2 -> 0/1, filling in NaN values by averaging)
+  - identification of universal/conditional features and separate engineering

 - Removed constant and missing-value rows
 - Performed train/test split
 - Trained models using `scikit-learn`